nchahare/nchahare.github.io/index.md

 Hello!
 My name is [Nimesh Chahare]().
 Welcome to my corner of the internet!

-This is where I share things I do and think about.

 I'm a scientist, engineer, amateur artist, and much more. <br>
 Check my [portfolio]()/[CV]().